Roswell Park’s Executive Team Transforms Patient Suggestions into Reality

 As an Institute, we firmly believe that when the patient is at the center of every decision and action, everything else will fall into place naturally.
 We are proud that executive rounding has created a triple-win scenario.
 It’s good for our patients and our staff, and it benefits our executives as well.

-Says Kara Eaton-Weaver, Executive Director of the Patient & Family Experience, “By speaking directly with the people who are experiencing the real Roswell Park on a daily basis, senior leaders are better equipped to make decisions that are positive for everyone.”
+Says Kara Eaton, MA, Executive Director of the Patient & Family Experience, “By speaking directly with the people who are experiencing the real Roswell Park on a daily basis, senior leaders are better equipped to make decisions that are positive for everyone.”

 This article was provided by Roswell Park’s Office of the Patient/Family Experience.
 Questions or comments?
 Please call 716-845-8114.